preternatural-explore/poem-generator/README.md

-# PoemWriter: Personalized Poetry, Anytime, Any Topic
+# Poem Generator: Personalized poetry, anytime, any topic!

-PoemWriter is a simple demonstration of the LLM completions API.
+PoemGenerator is a simple demonstration of the LLM completions API.
 The user enters a poem topic and the LLM generates a full poem about the topic.

 ## Installation
-To install and run PoemWriter:
+To install and run PoemGenerator:
 1. Download and open the project
 2. Add your OpenAI API Key in the `LLMManager` file: